2couchpotato5/ShelterApp/README.md

 -As a sponsor, I want my donation to be saved

 As a sponsor, I want my donations to be seen by person in need

+**Persistence package is Based on the supplied Workroom example for CPSC 210.**